Motivic, logarithmic, and topological Milnor fibrations: Log constructions of the Milnor fibrations

 \subsection{Functoriality}

-Let $F:(M,D)\to(M',D')$ be a morphism between nonsingular algebraic varieties with simple crossings divisors satisfying $F^{-1}(D')\subset D$.
-Then $F$ gives rise to a morphism of sheaves $F^*:F^{-1}\M'\to\M$ inducing the following morphisms of monoids at the level of stalks Therefore $F$ induces morphisms
+Let $F:M\to M'$ be a morphism between nonsingular algebraic varieties with simple normal crossings divisors satisfying $F^{-1}(D')\subset D$.
+Then $F$ gives rise to a morphism of sheaves $F^*:F^{-1}\M'\to\M$ (with $\M$ and $\M'$ defined in \eqref{eq:MU}) inducing the following morphisms of monoids at the level of stalks Therefore, $F$ induces the morphisms